EvgenyMuryshkin/Quokka.RISCV.Server/README.md

 Run installation script from qrs

-It will download and build all required tools, place launch nad update scripts into home directory for easy of use
+It will download and build all required tools, place launch and update scripts into home directory for easy of use
 ```
 cd ~/qrs
 chmod 766 ./install